jillur984/MERN-with-Basify/JAVASCRIPT/JS.md

  here name,age,country all are variable.
 Sometimes we need to store multiple variable that time we can use Array.
 If need more that time can use Object.
 In array we can store all String but in Object we are store multiple type key,value,pair.

- # Data types in JS:
+ # Data types in JS ?

  There are 2 types data types:
  1. Primitive Data Type-String, Number, Boolean, Undefined, Null, Symbol, BigInt